-Modern digital marketing and sales have changed radically in the last 20 years.
-GDPR, privacy concerns, savvy prospects, and even huge companies like Amazon redefining data mining have all had a profound impact.
+The digital marketing and sales landscape has changed in the past two decades.
+Elements like GDPR, growing privacy concerns, discerning customers, and even corporate giants like Amazon reshaping data strategies have all played their part.

 Modern marketers are hyper-focused on the customer experience.
 They use experience-driven content to put their potential and existing customers at the centre of everything they do.

 It's most likely a substantial reason why HubSpot has adopted its flywheel.
 When you focus on customer experience, your marketing attracts and feeds into your sales, your sales engage and feed into your service, and your service delights and feeds back into your marketing.
-It's an ongoing process where each journey stage benefits the others, unlike the traditional and linear funnel model.
+Unlike the traditional and linear funnel model, it's an ongoing process where each journey stage benefits the others.
 This is only possible with the customer at the centre, managed by your CRM.

 Leveraging your CRM is the key to proper experience-driven marketing, and experience-driven marketing is your secret to growth.
-Forrester Research found that companies focused on experience increased customer lifetime value by more than 60% and grew 40% faster than those that weren't.
+Forrester Research discovered that companies centred on customer experience saw a rise in customer lifetime value by over 60% and experienced a growth rate 40% quicker than their counterparts.

-Very few companies have all of their tools and tactics tightly integrated into a CRM, which often leads to disconnected customer experiences, siloed data, and an inability to know what works.
+Very few companies have all their tools and tactics tightly integrated into a CRM, often leading to disconnected customer experiences, siloed data, and an inability to know what works.

 This is why HubSpot puts so much effort into integrating the Marketing Hub tightly with the CRM.
 As a result, HubSpot gives you and your company a unified view of the customer experience, allowing you to create personalised experiences across all touchpoints to help you measure your success as a marketer correctly.